Sairyss/domain-driven-hexagon/README.md

 - Avoid no-arg (empty) constructors, accept and validate all required properties through a constructor.
 - For optional properties that require some complex setting up, [Fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) and [Builder Pattern](https://refactoring.guru/design-patterns/builder) can be used.
 - Make Entities partially immutable.
 Identify what properties shouldn't change after creation and make them `readonly` (for example `id` or `createdAt`).

+**Note**: A lof of people tend to create one module per entity, but this approach is not very good.
+Each module may have multiple entities.
+One thing to keep in mind is that putting entities in a single module requires those entities to have related business logic, don't group unrelated entities in one module.

 Example files: